simsage/wordpress/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Fixed registration link pointing to wrong server

+= 1.2.1 =
+* Added region selector for different geographies (supporting Australasia and Europe only for now)

 = 1.2 =
 * Initial WordPress version

 == Upgrade Notice ==

+= 1.2.2 =
+* Fixed registration link pointing to wrong server

+= 1.2.1 =
+* Added region selector for different geographies (supporting Australasia and Europe only for now)

 = 1.2 =
 * Initial WordPress version